apache/arrow-site/powered_by.md

   LevelDB, RocksDB, UDisk, and in-memory Key-Value Stores.
-It extends their functionality to support Document Collections, Graphs, and Vector Search, similar to RedisJSON, RedisGraph, and RediSearch, and brings familiar structured bindings on top, mimicking tools like Pandas and NetworkX.
+It extends their functionality to support Document Collections, Graphs, and Vector Search, similar to RedisJSON, RedisGraph, and RediSearch, and brings familiar structured bindings on top, mimicking tools like pandas and NetworkX.
   All UKV interfaces are compatible with Apache Arrow columnar format, which minimizes copies when passing data between different language runtimes.
 UKV also uses Apache Arrow Flight RPC for client-server communication.